risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose-distributed.md

 - **Grafana**

- Access Grafana at [http://127.0.0.1:3001/](http://127.0.0.1:3001/), and search for `risingwave_dashboard`.
-In this dashboard, you can view the internal metrics such as node count, memory consumption, thoroughputs, and latencies.
+ Access Grafana at [http://127.0.0.1:3001/](http://127.0.0.1:3001/) and search for `risingwave_dashboard`.
+In this dashboard, you can view the internal metrics such as node count, memory consumption, throughput, and latencies.
 You can use these metrics to troubleshoot and optimize the cluster performance.

 - **MinIO**